 Average Weather in North Myrtle Beach South Carolina, United States

-In North Myrtle Beach, the temperature typically varies from 38°F to 87°F over the course of the year, and is rarely below 25°F or above 92°F.
+In North Myrtle Beach, the summers are long, warm, and oppressive; the winters are cold and windy; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 38°F to 87°F and is rarely below 25°F or above 92°F.

 The hot season lasts for 3.9 months, from May 27 to September 24, with an average daily high temperature above 81°F. The hottest day of the year is July 20, with an average high of 87°F and low of 75°F.